Why is your studio named M. C. Kinney Photography when that isn't your name?

 What kinds of photography do you do?

-My specialties are high school senior pictures, family pictures, commercial photography, and children photography.
-I also photograph business executives, maternity pictures, newborn, school pictures, sports pictures, events, pet photography, restoration, tabletop product photography, liquid photography, and Light Painting.
+My specialties are Santa Storybook Art, high school senior photography, family portraits, commercial photography, and children photography.
+I also photograph business executives, sports, dance and group photography, school pictures, events, newborn and maternity, pet photography, restoration, tabletop product photography, liquid photography, and Light Painting.

 Can I purchase digital files to print myself?